chdsbd/kodiak/docs/docs/config-reference.md

 See the "[Automated dependency updates with Dependabot](recipes.md#automated-dependency-updates-with-dependabot)" recipe for an example of this feature in action.

+### `approve.auto_approve_labels`

+- **type:** `string[]`
+- **default:** `[]`
+- **options:** List of label names

+If a PR has a label assigned which is in the `approve.auto_approve_labels` list, Kodiak will automatically add an approval to the PR.

+If Kodiak's review is dismissed, it will add a review again.

+This setting is useful when the "Required approving reviews" GitHub Branch Protection setting is configured and dependency upgrade bots like dependabot, greenkeeper, etc, run on the repository.
+When these bots open a PR with the specified label(s), Kodiak can automatically add a review so dependency upgrade PRs can be automatically merged.

 ## configuration labels

 Some configuration options set in `.kodiak.toml` can be overriden with pull request labels.